jspickard/MSSE695-2022FAL8W2/README.md

 James Spickard, jspickard@regis.edu

 ## Known bugs/issues.
-1. The Non-SSL site http://###.###.###.###:8080 was disabled for this demonstration.
+1. The Non-SSL site http://###.###.###.###:8080 was originally disabled for this demonstration, but was re-enabled for experimenting with the buddy CI/CD tool.
+Recommend disabling port 8080:80 traffic again to keep SSL only.
 Redirection with containers proved difficult using the existing port route configuration.
 The following guide should be referenced for information on redirect. https://www.namecheap.com/support/knowledgebase/article.aspx/9821/38/apache-redirect-to-https/

 ## Troubleshooting.